Lib3Rt9/Learn-OpenGL/README.md

 # Learning

-This is a OpenGL project which I used to learin the OpenGL code.
+This is a OpenGL project which I used to learn the OpenGL code.